 Requirements

-In order to register for a three-credit, traditional SYE course, you must have:
+To register for a three-credit, topical SYE course, you must have:

 • Completed 90 credit hours of regular coursework.